AndersBallegaard/anderstb.dk/content/posts/nat64-for-the-homelab.md

 description: "An comparison of diffrent NAT64 options, and an introduction to NAT64 related concepts"
 toc: true
 ---
-# Writing guide
-- Done - Intro with refrence to previous post
-- Done - What is nat64 and why do we need it?
-- Done - How does nat64 work?
-    - Common concepts accross all nat64 implementations
-        - Address translation
-        - Common prefix
-    - What can differ
-- Done - Client interaction with NAT64
-    - 464XLAT
-    - DNS64
-    - Nat64 prefix discovery
-- Done - Comparison of diffrent NAT64 implementations
-- Setup of my chosen implementation
-    - My requirements for a nat64 solution
-    - My choice (NAT64 + client side)
-    - Setting up the implementation

-# Content
 As discussed in ***[the previous post](/posts/ipv6-mostly-home-intro/)***, I am currently making some modifications to my homelab.
-In as a part of this process, I am looking at NAT64 solutions again.
-I am currently running Tayga on OpnSense, but want to move to NAT64 to a dedicated VM.
-This post will be going through what NAT64 is, how clients interact with it, a comparison of diffrent implementations and finally setting up my chosen implementation.
+As a part of this process, I am looking at NAT64 solutions again.
+I am currently running Tayga on OpnSense, but want to move to NAT64 with a dedicated VM.
+This post will be going through what NAT64 is, how clients interact with it, a comparison of different implementations and finally setting up my chosen implementation.

 ## What is NAT64 and why do we need it?
 We need NAT64 in IPv6 mostly and IPv6 only networks because there are still many sites and services on the internet that don't support IPv6.
-NAT64 solves this by mapping every single IPv4 address to a unique IPv6 address, which can be used for communication with those addresses.
+NAT64 solves this problem by mapping every single IPv4 address to a unique IPv6 address, which can be used for communication with those addresses.

-This ofcourse doesn't magicly fix client devices that doesn't support IPv6, but it enables devices with IPv6 support to start going IPv6 only.
-Mobile devices, and some desktop operating systems (primarily macOS) support IPv6 only operations particularly well, due to having built in CLAT implementations.
-But we will dive deen into this later.
+This doesn't magically fix client devices that don't support IPv6, but it enables devices with IPv6 support to start going IPv6 only.
+Mobile devices, and some desktop operating systems (primarily macOS) support IPv6 only operations particularly well, due to having built-in CLAT implementations.
+However, we will dive deeper into this later.

 ## How does NAT64 work?
-All NAT64 implementations map an ipv6 address into a /96 IPv6 prefix.
-Given that IPv6 addresses are 128 bits, and IPv4 addresses are 32 bits, the mapping is done by taking every single bit of the IPv4 address and adding it to the end of the IPv6 address.
-This means that for example an ipv4 address '1.1.1.1' could become '64:ff9b::101:101', or '96.7.128.175' becomes '64:ff9b::6007:80af'.
+All NAT64 implementations map an IPv6 address into a /96 IPv6 prefix by taking every single bit of the IPv4 address and adding it to the end of the IPv6 address.
+This means that for example, an IPv4 address '1.1.1.1' could become '64:ff9b::101:101', or '96.7.128.175' becomes '64:ff9b::6007:80af'.

 But where does the 64:ff9b:: come from?
 Well, you can technically use any /96 IPv6 prefix, but 64:ff9b::/96 is reserved to NAT64.
 Using 64:ff9b::/96 does have some pros and cons:
 - If you want to use publicly avalible DNS64 services, this is the prefix they assume your NAT64 implementation will be using.